gluemonkey/react-donut-hole/README.md

 ```
 ## Children

-Children supplied to the component will be centered within the doughnut chart
+Children supplied to the component will be centered within the donut chart

 ## Props